nadaabdelkhalik/movies_app/README.md

 # movies_app
-Movies Application developed with flutter framework to view  Movies using The mdbs API
+Movies Application developed with flutter framework to view  Movies using tmdb API